 Evening types and psychiatric disorders

 A study by Liia Kivelä (2018) has shown there is a strong correlation between late sleepers of all ages and depression.
-The author states that evening people have „a lower behavioral activation system (BAS), which in turn leads to lower reward responsiveness and lower positive affect, and consequently depressive symptoms”.
-Anxiety disorders seem to go hand-in-hand with depressive disorders, eating disorders – bulimia, binge-eating, bipolar disorder and more.
+The author states that evening people have “a lower behavioral activation system (BAS), which in turn leads to lower reward responsiveness and lower positive affect, and consequently depressive symptoms”.
+Anxiety disorders seem to go hand-in-hand with depressive disorders and eating disorders including bulimia, binge-eating, bipolar disorder and more.

-Taken that night owls are prone to such disorders, special care should be paid to sleep hygiene, that is, choose the right time to go to bed and make sure your hours of sleep go undisturbed by your surroundings.
+Given that night owls are prone to these disorders special care should be paid to sleep hygiene, that is, choose the right time to go to bed and make sure your hours of sleep go undisturbed by your surroundings.

 Can I change my chronotype?

 Your chronotype may change as the body changes, that is, as you grow older.
-Adolescents are the most sleep deprived social group, as their internal clock shifts to a late schedule during the time of their lives when early school hours just can’t seem to match up.
-As people grow older, many switch to an earlier rhythm.
+Adolescents are the most sleep deprived social group since their internal clock shifts to a late schedule during the time of their lives when early school hours just can’t seem to match up.
+As people grow older many switch to an earlier rhythm.

 Embracing your chronotype